 A premium quality one-piece boot is the best alternative for replacing a damaged OEM boot.
 Premium CV joint boots made of materials other than neoprene or hard plastic typically retain greater flexibility at cold temperatures (making them less apt to crack), and can also withstand higher temperatures, too.

-CV JOINT REPLACEMENT
+REPLACE CV JOINT

 Rzeppa-style CV joints can be disassembled by tilting the inner race to one side and inserting a dowel or similar tool into the splines of the inner shaft.
 Tilt the race as far as it will go to one side to expose one of the balls.
 Remove the ball from its cage window with a small screwdriver.
 The inner race can then be tilted to the opposite side so the next ball can be removed, and so on until all the balls have been removed.
 The cage can now be rotated sideways to remove it and the inner race.